 The first was on AL-Monitor, and showing (quote):

 “An Israeli teen takes a selfie with the Gaza Strip as his background on a hill near Sderot, opposite the northern Gaza Strip, July 13, 2014. (photo by REUTERS/Nir Elias)”

 An image from the now infamous Sderot Cinema, a nightly spectacle for (some) Israelis, who have come to watch Gaza being pounded by all manner of Israeli weaponry.
 Of necessity it anonymises the individual, because to include the ‘action’ it requires that their back be towards the spectacle, and also to the photographer.
 But of course this raises the question of whether what is said to be there ‘in the background’ is actually there.
 We must trust the observer.
 The only person who knows for sure has taken the selfie.
-You can read some of the comment about Sderot here.
-And some opposing comment here.
+You can Google for comment, both for and against Sderot, at your leisure.

 Not so ambiguous with the other image.
 It is full on, with no hint of anonymity, quite the opposite.
 It was taken by an 18 year old Alabama teen on a visit to Auschwitz and attracted a huge amount of criticism.
 It spawned a rash of news articles, some showing smiling and sneering teens in various ‘sensitive’ locations such as here.
 And a google search will unearth plenty more comments, some supportive, many against.

 But beneath the surface, there is more than at first meets the eye.
 The backstory to the Auschwitz image is more complicated, and is, according to Breanna, being misrepresented.

 “Breanna Mitchell, an 18-year-old from Roanoke, Ala., said just before her senior year, she and her father planned a trip to Poland.
 However, unexpectedly Mitchell’s father died of a heart attack right before she started her last year at Handley High School.